ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 .. figure:: ../screenshots/admin_community_triggers_test_url_complex.PNG
   :align: center

-Regarding the trigger's **input data**, this represents the context needed by the trigger's web service to complete its processing.
-The available inputs depend on the trigger's **event type** as follows:
+Regarding the webhook's **input data**, this represents the context needed by the webhook's web service to complete its processing.
+The available inputs depend on the webhook's **event type** as follows:

 .. csv-table::
     :header: "Input data", "Event types", "Details"